 - major disabling stroke on the ipsilateral side/disabling dementia

 - intracranial tumor/hemorrhage

-- thick calcification at the site of carotid stenosis
+- unstable plaque or thick calcification at the site of carotid stenosis

 - preprocedural cerebrovascular accident (~8%) 3

-- recurrent carotid arterial stenosis (~6% at 1 year) 4
+- recurrent carotid arterial stenosis or in-stent restenosis (~6% at 1 year) 4

 - hyperperfusion syndrome after carotid artery stenting (1-2%): headache, seizures and intracranial hemorrhage 6

 Operator skills and experience have a profound impact on patient outcomes following CAS.
 One systematic review and meta-analysis of the literature found Carotid Endarectomy (CEA) to be superior to CAS in freedom from stroke/death within 30 days of treatment, with the incidence of stroke/death within 30 days of treatment was 4.7% for CAS and 3.5% for CEA 8.